Faizh19/Pizza_sales_Analysis_Project/README.md

 KPI’s REQUIREMENT

 I analyzed the key performance indicators for the pizza sales data to gain insights into this business performance.
-Specifically, I calculated the following metrics as per the company reuirement.
+Specifically, I calculated the following metrics as per the company requirement.

 1.Total Revenue